flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/settings.md

     - Dynamically adjust various audio elements while in the virtual cockpit.
 - PTU Audible in Cockpit (unrealistic):
     - The aircraft's PTU sound (barking sound) is not audible in the cockpit in the real aircraft.
-    - To make it audible in the cockpit set this option to on.
+    - To make it audible in the cockpit, set this option to on.
 - Passenger Ambience:
     - Select if passenger audio sounds should be played.
 - Announcements: